 Madigan and Lydia are bringing this battle to you and letting you know their opinions of each of these pens.
 Read on to see what they think and vote for your favorite!

 Madigan here, kicking off this pen battle by talking about the Noodler’s Ahab.
 I love this pen, not only for the flex nib but because of all the interesting details.
 If you are looking to try your hand at flex writing, I don’t think you can go wrong with the Ahab.
-I love the fact that it comes in 44 color options, including demonstrators so you can find one that fits your personality.
+I love the fact that it comes in over 25 color options, including demonstrators so you can find one that fits your personality.
 It also features a unique clip that is made to look like a whale’s flipper.

 The Ahab runs toward the larger size of the fountain pen spectrum, but still fits comfortably in your hand.
 The grip section is also unique- it has a slight additional slope right where your fingers grip the pen.
 This is not only comfortable, it gives you increased control when writing with the pen.
 I find this especially useful when writing with a flex nib since that increased control lets you get greater line variation.

 I think one of the best things about this pen is the ink capacity.
 It has a slide piston mechanism that holds a substantial amount of ink.
 If you want to increase your ink capacity even more, you can also eyedropper the Ahab, giving it one of the most impressive ink capacities in the fountain pen world.
 The Ahab also works with the Noodler’s 308 Refillable Cartridges, which give you the best of all worlds- it’s the ease of cartridges but the economy of using bottled ink.

 The last thing that makes the Ahab the best, is that you can take it entirely apart to clean it.
 The piston-filling mechanism can be completely disassembled and removed.
 The nib and feed can also be removed for easy cleaning!
 This is great if you are using a highly saturated, dark hued, or shimmering ink.